JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 Your Kotlin Mobile Multiplatform project consists of three components:

-* _Shared module_ – a Kotlin module that contains common logic for both Android and iOS applications.
-  Builds into an Android library and an iOS framework.
-Uses Gradle as a build system.
+* _Shared module_ is a Kotlin module that contains common logic for both Android and iOS applications.
+It builds into an Android library and an iOS framework.
+Uses Gradle as a build system that helps you automate your building process.
-* _Android application_ – a Kotlin module that builds into the Android application.
-Uses Gradle as a build system.
+* _Android application_ is a Kotlin module that builds into an Android application.
+It uses [Gradle](gradle.md) as a build system.
-* _iOS application_ – an Xcode project that builds into the iOS application.
+* _iOS application_ is an Xcode project that builds into an iOS application.

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=500}

-This is the structure of a Multiplatform Mobile project that you create with a Project Wizard in IntelliJ IDEA or Android Studio.
+> This is the structure of a Multiplatform Mobile project that you create with a Project Wizard in IntelliJ IDEA or Android
+> Studio.
 Real-life projects can have more complex structure.
+>
+{type="note"}

 ## Run your application